 The Electromagnetic Spectrum: All Sorts of Light!

-These waves are used to bring you the tunes from your favorite radio station, but they are also a type of radiation from the Sun with long wavelengths.
+These waves are used to bring you the tunes from your favorite radio station, but they are also a type of radiation from the Sun.
+Radio waves have the lowest frequency and longest wavelength of all waves in the electromagnetic spectrum.

-Microwaves have a slightly smaller wavelength than radio waves.
-Microwaves can be used to study the Universe, communicate with satellites, and cook popcorn.
+Microwaves have a slightly smaller wavelength, thus higher energy than radio waves.
+Microwaves can be used to study the Universe, communicate with satellites in Earth orbit, and cook popcorn.

-This is the part of the electromagnetic spectrum that humans are able to see.
-It includes all of the colors of the rainbow which, when combined, make white light.
-Within the spectrum of visible light, red light travels in broad waves while violet light travels in smaller waves.
+That part of the electromagnetic spectrum which humans are able to see including the colors of the rainbow which, when combined, make white light.
+Within the spectrum of visible light, red light travels in broad, low frequency waves while violet light travels in smaller, high frequency waves.

-With slightly more energy than the violet end of the visible light spectrum, most ultraviolet radiation (UV) from the Sun is blocked by Earth's atmosphere, but some makes it through.
-UV radiation helps plants grow and humans make vitamin D in their bodies.
-However, too much UV can cause sunburns, skin cancer, cataracts, and can damage plants too.
+With slightly more energy than the violet end of the visible light spectrum, ultraviolet radiation makes up only about 5 percent of all energy from the Sun.
+Most ultraviolet radiation from the Sun is blocked by Earth's atmosphere, but some makes it through and aids in plant photosynthesis and helps produce vitamin D in humans.
+Too much ultraviolet radiation can burn the skin, cause skin cancer and cataracts, and damage vegetation.

-Because x-rays have short wavelengths and more energy than visible light, they travel through skin, tissue and organs but bounce off hard bone.
+X-rays are radiation with short wavelength and high-energy.
+They have shorter wavelengths than ultraviolet light but longer wavelengths than gamma rays.
+Because x-rays have more energy than visible light, they travel through materials like skin, tissue and organs bouncing off hard bone.
 That's how doctors use them to take photographs of bones.